 I’ve never had much artistic talent, but when I was a kid I loved those paint-by-numbers kits.
 Up until I saw those I’d only used watercolors, but I was enthralled with the thick, slow flow of the paint.
 I may also have killed some brain cells from breathing all the fumes.
 I was completely obsessed with keeping the paint in the lines, so I didn’t use the brush they gave you.
 Instead, I traced the outlines with a toothpick that had barely been dipped into the paint, then dipped the toothpick again and dripped paint into the outlines, relying on surface tension to distribute the paint evenly.

-Solder paste is a common cause of shorting in PCBs since the paste covers a large amount of your board surface and bridges can form easily.
+Solder paste is a cause of shorting in PCBs since the paste covers a large amount of your board surface and bridges can form easily.
 However, the solder paste itself is rarely the root cause of the shorting issues.
 At each stage of manufacturing, there are opportunities for defects to be introduced: starting with the stencil, during the solder paste application, or during reflow.

 Solder Paste Stencil Design Guidelines for Clean PCB Layouts